Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 The tabla uses a vocal rhythmic language called bols, allowing rhythms to be taught orally.

-📋 Fact sheet on Indian percussion:
+📋 Information sheet on Indian percussion:

-| Instrument | Family | Description / Note | Game technique | History / Miscellaneous Information |
+| Instrument | Family | Description / Note | Playing technique | Historical / Miscellaneous Info |

 |---|---|---|---|---|

-| Dholak | Percussion | Folk and classical drum from northern India | Played with the hands, right hand for the high note, left hand for the low note | Used in bhajans, qawwalis and folk dances.
+| Dholak | Percussion | Folk and classical drum from North India | Played with hands, right hand for high tone, left hand for low tone | Used in bhajans, qawwalis, and folk dances.
 Ancient origin, accompanies songs and dances. |

-| Mridangam | Percussion | Classic drum from South India | Played with fingers and palms on different parts of the skin | A central instrument in Carnatic music, used in temples and classical performances.
+| Mridangam | Percussion | Classical drum from South India | Played with fingers and palms on different parts of the skin | Central instrument of Carnatic music, used in temples and classical performances.
 Ancestor of the tabla. |

-| Tabla | Percussion | Double drum from northern India | Played with fingers and palms on dayan (high) and bayan (low) | Appeared in the 18th century.
+| Tabla | Percussion | Double drum from North India | Played with fingers and palms on dayan (high) and bayan (low) | Emergence in the 18th century.
 Key to Hindustani music and popular/fusion music. |

-| Pakhawaj | Percussion | Classical drum from northern India | Played with both hands, precise strokes for complex rhythms | Ancestor of the tabla, used in dhrupad music.
+| Pakhawaj | Percussion | Classical drum from North India | Played with both hands, precise strikes for complex rhythms | Ancestor of the tabla, used in dhrupad music.
 Cylindrical wooden structure with skins on both sides. |

-| Khol / Mridanga | Percussion | Trapezoidal drum from Bengal | Played with the hands, with distinct high and low tones. | Used in devotional songs (kirtans, bhajans).
+| Khol / Mridanga | Percussion | Trapezoidal drum from Bengal | Played with hands, distinct high and low tones | Used in devotional songs (kirtans, bhajans).
 Traditionally made of wood and leather. |

-| Ghatam | Percussion | Terracotta instrument | Played with hands and fingers, striking different parts to modulate the sound | Originating in South India, used in Carnatic music.
+| Ghatam | Percussion | Clay instrument | Played with hands and fingers, strikes on different parts to modulate the sound | Originating from South India, used in Carnatic music.
 Rounded shape producing resonant tones. |

-| Khanjira | Percussion | Small frame drum | Played with the fingers and palm | A drum from South India used in Carnatic music.
-Very mobile, with a high and vibrant tone. |
+| Khanjira | Percussion | Small frame drum | Played with fingers and palm | Drum from South India used in Carnatic music.
+Very portable, high-pitched and vibrant tone. |

-| Morsing | Percussion | Mouth harp / Jaw harp | Played by pinching the metal strip with a finger while modulating the mouth | Used in Carnatic music as a rhythmic accompaniment, often with mridangam or ghatam. |
+| Morsing | Percussion | Jaw harp | Played by plucking the metal tongue with the finger while modulating the mouth | Used in Carnatic music as rhythmic accompaniment, often with mridangam or ghatam. |

 A question?
 A comment? | Order and delivery information